Estimated reading time: 10 minutes

 Now that we’ve listed some items to include in your pantry, let’s go over some other emergency pantry tips.

-- Do have a hand-operated can opener available.
-You counter-top one won’t do you much good when the power is out.
+- Do have a hand-operated can opener available?
+Your countertop one won’t do you much good when the power is out.

 - Don’t forget the water.
-Plan to store at least one gallon of water per family member per day.
+Plan to store at least a couple gallons of water per family member per day.

-- Do include foods that your family enjoys on a daily basis.
+- Include foods that your family enjoys on a daily basis.
 During a stressful situation, it is wise to have familiar foods on hand to lower everyone’s stress levels.
-For example, if your kids hate peas now, they will not be happy to eat canned peas from your emergency pantry.

 - Don’t forget your pets and livestock.
 Store enough animal food and water to meet their basic needs in a crisis.

-- Do remember to include food and other necessities for your infant and toddler in your emergency pantry.
+- Remember to include food and other necessities for your infant and toddler in your emergency pantry.

-- Do check your food items on a regular basis, rotating them into your regular meals and replacing with fresh ones as necessary.
-While most of the items on our list have a long shelf life, it is crucial to look for any problems that could occur during storage due to heat, sunlight, moisture or insect infestation.
+- Check your food storage on a regular basis, rotating them into your regular meals and replacing them with fresh ones as necessary.
+While most of the items on our list have a long shelf life, it is crucial to look for any problems that could occur during storage due to heat, sunlight, moisture, or insect infestation.

 - Don’t lose track of what you have stored.
 Use a notebook or a computer spreadsheet to note the items and the dates they go into storage.
 Follow the FIFO rule (First In, First Out), noting changes in your inventory when the items rotate out.

 Finally, building up an emergency food supply can seem rather daunting and even depressing at first.
-It also can be expensive to think about purchasing all of these items all at once.
+It also can be expensive to think about purchasing these items all at once.

-Don’t feel you have to get it all done right away.
+Don’t feel like you have to get it all done right away.
 You can build up your food supply gradually on a week-by-week basis.
-If there is a sale on something at the supermarket or if you have a bounty from your garden, you can eat some now and put some aside for both short-term and long-term storage.
+If there is a sale on something at the supermarket or if you have a bounty from your garden, you can eat some now and put some aside for storage.
 Then add more items as you go.

 Also, if you are short on space, don’t feel you need to have a special room set aside for your emergency food supply.
-Many people are able to stock items well on high closet shelves or in plastic storage bins under dressers, sofas or dressers.
+Many people are able to stock items well on high closet shelves or in plastic storage bins under dressers, sofas, or dressers, and many other places.